Famous

 Quick summary and important considerations

-This story is about a guy who looks exactly like a famous movie star.
-He decides to pretend to be the star to get his own dreams, but it leads him on a wild and sometimes strange adventure.
+This is a story about a man who looks exactly like a movie star and decides to pretend to be him to chase his own dreams.
+It's a funny but also serious adventure about finding yourself.

 Content Warnings